The Trust's Shared Vision & Strategy

 Our Core Purpose

 The Trust's core purpose is to increase the number of children and young people participating in Catholic education, keeping them safe and offering pupils the opportunity to grow in confidence and maximise the potential.
-The Trust aims to make our academies not only places of outstanding learning but also places where Catholic faith is both taught and nurtured.
+The Trust aims to make our academies not only places of outstanding learning but also places where the Catholic faith is both taught and nurtured.

 The best outcomes for our pupils